OleksiyRudenko/oleksiyrudenko.github.io/README.md

 ## Why?

-At the moment it holds Google domain verification.
+At the moment this site holds Google domain verification.
+Avoid cloning this repo and using `google*.html` as it may make google believe your root github.io page belongs to me.

 ## I want the same